Nuptial gift: Source of nuptial gifts

 Nuptial gifts are also classified according to the source of the gift.
 There are two types of gifts; endogenous gifts and exogenous gifts.
 Endogenous gifts are produced by the mating donor whereas exogenous gifts are captured, collected or found by the donor.

 Endogenous gifts are made by the donor.
 These gifts often carry great cost to the donor and usually contain hemolymph or body parts.
 For instance, endogenous oral gifts are secreted by the donors glands (salivary, reproductive, etc.).
 They often carry nutrients that are severely lacking in the body of the recipient, these include types of macronutrients, micronutrients, water and defensive chemicals.
 A study was done on the moth Utetheisa ornatrix, where the male gifted the female with defensive alkaloids in order to reduce predation of the larvae and eggs of the female, an excellent example of defensive chemicals.
 Not only are some of the gifts that are presented to females not nutritionally based, but they can actually affect the fitness of the recipient.
-For instance, in some hermaphroditic land snails, one partner (the donor) shoots a mucus covered dart at the other called a love dart (the recipient).
+For instance, in some hermaphroditic land snails, one partner (the donor) shoots a mucus covered dart called a love dart at the other (the recipient).
 This ultimately increases the fitness of the donor but at a great risk to the recipient.
 This dart changes the sperm storage ability of the receiver, not to mention the risk of injury from the dart itself.
 If shot in the incorrect place, the dart could puncture vital organs of the receiver resulting in permanent reproductive ability damage or death.

 Exogenous gifts are food items that the donor would capture or collect in order to present to the recipient.
 These can include seeds, prey items and leaves but can also include non-nutritive things as well like rocks.
 Gifts such as these increase the chances of the donors mating success and the duration of copulation.

 Nuptial gifts can also be classified into oral and seminal gifts.
 Seminal gifts may be tokens that do not have any direct value as food but may serve as an indicator of male fitness.
 In some species of insects such as katydids, and ground wētā the nuptial gift is packaged with the sperm of the male.
 The package is an edible spermatophore.
 These extra nutrients in the sperm are assimilated by the female and are thought to enhance the fitness of the offspring produced, thus increasing the probability that a male passes on its genes.